 - That Defendant’s dog was a substantial factor in causing Plaintiff harm.

-The Plaintiff bit by the dog was lawfully on private property of the owner if [he/ she] was performing any duty required by law or was on the property at the invitation, express or implied, of the owner.
+The plaintiff bit by the dog was lawfully on the private property of the owner if [he/ she] was performing any duty required by law or was on the property at the invitation, express or implied, of the owner.